Makemake: Orbit and classification

 Diagram showing Makemake's inclined orbit (gray) around the Sun, with the outer planets shown.
 The vertical gray lines along Makemake's orbital path mark its positions above and below the ecliptic plane.

 Makemake orbits the Sun beyond Neptune at an average distance of 45.5 astronomical units (AU; 6.81 e9km).
 (Note: These orbital elements are expressed in terms of the Solar System Barycenter (SSB) as the frame of reference.
 Due to planetary perturbations, the Sun revolves around the SSB at non-negligible distances, so heliocentric-frame orbital elements and distances (such as those given in JPL's Small-Body Database) can vary on short timescales.)
 It completes one orbit every 307 years.
 With an orbital eccentricity of 0.16, Makemake follows a moderately elliptical orbit that comes as close as 38.2 AU to the Sun (perihelion) to as far as 52.8 AU from the Sun (aphelion).
 Makemake has a relatively high orbital inclination of 29° with respect to the ecliptic.

 Makemake is currently near aphelion, the farthest point of its orbit.
 It is 52.7 AU away from the Sun as of November 2025, and will reach aphelion in May 2033.
 Makemake is currently positioned far above the ecliptic and will remain so at aphelion, where its ecliptic latitude will be 25.9°.
 Makemake will cross the ecliptic in 2103 and will come to perihelion –26° below the ecliptic in 2186.
 N-body simulations show that Makemake's orbit is stable on a scale of billions of years and is unlikely to change significantly over the remaining life of the Solar System.

-Makemake shares its orbital characteristics with many other small icy bodies beyond Neptune, which together to a region known as the Kuiper belt.
+Makemake shares its orbital characteristics with many other small icy bodies beyond Neptune, which together belong to a region known as the Kuiper belt.
 Makemake specifically belongs to the "dynamically hot" population of classical Kuiper belt objects, (Note: "Hot" in this case does not indicate temperature (Makemake is very frigid), but the dynamics of its orbit, which has been highly perturbed.) whose orbits have high inclinations (i > 5°), relatively low eccentricities (e < 0.2), and are not in orbital resonance with Neptune.
-Makemake is the largest member of the classical Kuiper belt, although it only constitutes a small fraction of the total mass off the belt.
+Makemake is the largest member of the classical Kuiper belt, although it only constitutes a small fraction of the total mass of the belt.
 (Note: Jean-Marc Petit et al. (2023) estimate that the total mass of the hot classical Kuiper belt is 0.012 Earth masses (7.17×10^22 kg).
 Given Makemake's mass of 2.69×10^21 kg, it is believed to constitute roughly 3.8% of the hot classical Kuiper belt's total mass.)
 The hot classical Kuiper belt objects are believed to have been gravitationally scattered by Neptune in the Solar System's early history, hence astronomers have also termed Makemake a "scattered" object.